Govind156/QuickTalk-version2/README.md

 ---

-**AI Message Generator Modal  -** A modal that accepts prompts from users and displays AIgenerated responses using e Google Generative AI API, integrated directly into the chat.
+**AI Message Generator Modal  -** A modal that accepts prompts from users and displays AIgenerated responses using Google Generative AI API, integrated directly into the chat.
 ![AI Message Generator Modal](assets/ProjectImage-14.png)

 ---